enes-plt/Brain-Tumor-Segmentation/README.md

 3) Run the train.py

 4) You will see that files folder will be generated.
-(For the practical perspective, I have already provided for you)
+(For the practical perspective, I have already provided for you, so you can skip this part.
+Otherwise, you need to wait more than 30 mins)

 5) Run the test.py